gromacs/gromacs/docs/reference-manual/topologies/particle-type.rst

 **Note:** |Gromacs| makes use of the atom types as a name, *not* as a number (as *e.g.* in GROMOS).

+The interaction parameters for the atom types are set through the ``[ atomtypes ]`` section in the topology file, often obtained through including a force field parameter file.
+The atomtypes listed in the ``atomtypes.atp`` file and the ``[ atomtypes ]`` section are non-bonded atom types.
+These are used to look up the non-bonded Van der Waals interaction parameters.
+Some force fields use these same atom types to look up parameters for bonded interactions.
+Other force fields additionally use bonded atom types to look up parameters for bonded interactions.
+This is because there are often far fewer bonded atom types needed than non-bonded atom types.
+In this case, the set of parameters for each non-bonded atom type includes a bonded atom type.
+Another optional parameter for non-bonded atom types is the atomic number.
+This is only used in hybrid QM/MM simulations.

 .. _vsitetop: